 Sustainability Terms: natural resource*, carrying capacity, resilien*, climate change, global warming, carbon emissions, water scarcity, food *security, famine, biodiversity, ecosystem, sustainable development, consumption, environment* sustainabil*, soil fertility, anthropogen*, fossil fuel, renewable, non-renewable, resource scarcity, resource depletion, environmental degradation.

 Because our search yielded over 40.000 results, we added a requirement that both topic terms be found within 10 words of each other.
-We also limited our results to English language articles and reviews published after 2015, to capture literature produced after our 2016 report.
+We also limited our results to English and French language articles and reviews published after 2010.
 Additionally, we performed a parallel search for articles and reviews citing any of our previously selected key articles, those that explicitly addressed the family planning and environmental sustainability linkage.
-We also created a search alert to update our search bi-annually, and included articles suggested by the research team.

 As of April 2023, we selected 584 articles, reviews, commentaries and book sections, which we organized in seven groups: key resources linking family planning and the environment, gender and the environment, population pressure and the environment, human reproduction, sexual and reproductive health and rights, articles critical of the family planning and environment link and other articles.